awheeler294/resume/resume.md

 ###### June 2022 - Oct 2023 | Remote

 - Embedded development in Rust for the Weber Connect smart grilling platform
-- Developed software responsible for communicating with mobile apps and backend servers, running on-device UI, and running the grill's cooking logic, including executing user-selected cook programs.
+- Worked on the grill controller platform team, developing software responsible for communicating with mobile apps and backend servers, running on-device UI, running the grill's cooking logic, and executing user-selected cook programs.
 - Developed firmware for STM32 and ESP32s3 microcontrollers
 - Wrote low level, resource-constrained, no-std code for the STM32
 - Developed for a full-featured, multithreaded platform on the ESP32